-Insurance coverage can work in different ways depending on the moving company’s insurance policy and who they go through.
+Insurance coverage can work differently depending on the moving company’s insurance policy and who they go through.
 Ask the customer service rep how theirs works.
-Some insurance policies won’t cover items such as jewelry, boats and other high valued items.
+Some insurance policies won’t cover jewelry, boats, or other high-value items.
 It is best that you pack up valuables separately and bring them along with you during the move.

-If a mover ends up losing or breaking anything that belongs to you while it is in their care, the insurance will have it covered.
-Anything broken will be repaired and anything missing will be replaced or paid for.
-If you move on your own, you wouldn’t have this coverage.
+If a mover loses or breaks anything that belongs to you while it is in their care, the insurance will have it covered.
+Anything broken will be repaired, and anything missing will be replaced or paid for.
+If you move on your own, you won’t have this coverage.
 A homeowners insurance policy doesn’t cover any of your property when it is not sitting at the address you have listed on your policy.

-The best way to make sure that all of your stuff made it to the next location is by creating a list of inventory.
-Many movers will create their own list too, but it is best that you have your own as well.
-Compare your list with that of the mover’s before they leave after the loading process.
+Creating an inventory list is the best way to ensure that all of your stuff makes it to the next location.
+Many movers will create their own list, too, but it is best to have your own.
+Compare your list with that of the movers before they leave after the loading process.
 Then, as the items arrive at their destination, check them off the list.
-If you notice anything is missing or damaged, inform the movers and they will file a report in which you will need to sign.
-Some people won’t realize that things are broken or missing until later on, this is okay too.
+If you notice anything is missing or damaged, inform the movers, and they will file a report, which you will need to sign.
+Some people won’t realize that things are broken or missing until later; this is also okay.
 Contact the mover and let them know.
 They will explain how you can go about making an insurance claim.